 In the Greek mythology, Medusa was one of the three Gorgons, and whoever met her gaze was turned to stone.
 In the Freudian view of Medusa, she symbolizes castration, and feminists see her as the image of female wrath.

 HypnosHypnos is the god of sleep and is here presented with a wing by one of his ears.
 He had an important symbolic meaning for Munthe.
 Partly because, during his medical studies in Paris, he had learned to use hypnosis to cure hysteria and partly because he himself had problems with sleep.
 It is perhaps also significant that Hypnos, in the Greek mythology, was the brother of Thanatos, the god of death, Munthe's life long obsession.

-TiberiusOpposite Priapus in the sculpture loggia, stands a copy of a bust of Tiberius, the emperor who governed the entire Roman Empire from Capri, 26-37 DC.
-The original which is portrayed here, was executed in finely veined marble about 2000 years ago.
-It is one of the most valuable pieces in the art collection of Axel Munthe.
+TiberiusOpposite Dionysos in the sculpture loggia, stands a bust of Tiberius, the emperor who governed the entire Roman Empire from Capri, 26-37 DC.
+It was executed in finely veined marble about 2000 years ago and is one of the most valuable pieces in the art collection of Axel Munthe.

 The head highlights the dual personality of Tiberius, a man made vulnerable by his internal struggles, while at the same time feared by the people surrounding him.

 The bust was stolen from Villa San Michele in 1991.
-Twenty-two years later, it was returned to the Villa, thanks to the Italian archeological police.
-During 2020 it will be returned to its pedestal.
+Twenty-two years later, it was returned to the Villa, thanks to the Italian archeological police which traced it to an auction house.
+In 2022 it was returned to its pedestal.

 The male members of Tiberius' family looked very much like each other.
 According to certain sources the head portrays Tiberius brother Drusus, others maintain it is Tiberius nephew Germanicus.